There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Solo: A Star Wars Story

 Han (Alden Ehrenreich) and Qi’ra (Emilia Clarke) are a young couple with big ambitions.
 They live a life of poverty on their home planet of Corellia, but they hope to buy a ship, escape Corellia, and settle down on a planet far outside the reaches of the Empire.
-When their escape plan backfires, Han and Qi’ra are split up, but he vows to become the best pilot in the galaxy, get a ship, then find her so they can start their life together.
+When their escape plan backfires, Han and Qi’ra are split up, but he vows to become the best pilot in the galaxy, get a ship, and return to her so that they can start their life together.

 The Pros & Cons